TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 Department and establish a transparent hiring process,further eliminating abuses in our state pension system,cracking down on human

-laws and performance managenieril requirements.In 2012,Murray led the way in passing legislation to end financial abuses at our
+laws and performance management requirements.In 2012,Murray led the way in passing legislation to end financial abuses at our

-education collaboratives and relieve the state's prescription drug abuse problem.She atso took on the high costs of elect6city with
+education collaboratives and relieve the state's prescription drug abuse problem.She atso took on the high costs of electricity with

-Merriber Profile - Robert A. DeLeo Page I of 2
+Metaiber Profile - Robert A. DeLeo Page 1 of 2

 Speaker of the House